 One of the worst effects of global warming is the heating of the oceans through the absorption of the incoming heat in the atmosphere and their acidification through the absorption of CO2 to create carbonic acid.
 These impact the ability of marine life like corals and shellfish to build their calcium carbonate shells and have further impacts many of which are only now becoming clear from research.
 One expectation from the introduction of the carbon currency mechanism is that carbon-intensive factory fishing and other marine industries will be inhibited, with a positive effect on local artisanal fishers especially in poorer countries less able to protect their marine resources from overexploitation.
 Another expectation for the framework is the promotion of carbon drawdown projects sequestering CO2 via kelp or seagrass farming.
 A potential danger is in the form of rising demand for fish as terrestrial meat production becomes more sustainable and expensive.

 SDG 15 – Life on Land

-The Universal Carbon Credits framework would impact the agricultural industry on several fronts.
+The carbon currency mechanism would impact the agricultural industry on several fronts.
 Where emissions intensity is high, there would be a direct pressure to reduce fuel and energy consumption.
 Fossil fuel oil-based agrochemicals such as fertilizer would also be controlled.
-Licenses for methane-producing farm animals would also be charged in UCC.
-Then through the payments system, the UCC framework would fund rewilding and agricultural soil restoration due to their carbon drawdown potential, as well as protecting natural ecosystem carbon sinks through UCC charges or licensing requirements on any land conversion activities affecting them, once robust carbon accounting, monitoring, verification and reporting of such schemes have been developed.
+Licenses for methane-producing farm animals would also be charged in carbon tokens.
+Then through the payments system, the carbon currency mechanism would fund rewilding and agricultural soil restoration due to their carbon drawdown potential, as well as protecting natural ecosystem carbon sinks through carbon token charges or licensing requirements on any land conversion activities affecting them, once robust carbon accounting, monitoring, verification and reporting of such schemes have been developed.